jpgoldberg/powerset-generator/docs/source/yapp.rst

-Why? – Yet another powerset packages
+Why? – Yet another powerset package
 ====================================

 There appear to be an abundance of power set packages,